Block Storage CSI

 The type of block storage provided (XEN or KVM) depends on the hypervisor used by your cluster nodes.

-For information on each storage type and its performance, see Block storage overview.
+For information on each storage type and its performance, see Block Storage overview.

 If files are added to a running container, all files are deleted when the process is terminated or the container is restarted due to a failed health check of Kubernetes Liveness Probe.
 You can use the block storage for such cases to adjust the settings so that the added files will be kept, even after the process is terminated or the container is restarted.